-We are now full up with nine members as we meet in people's homes, and with this number everyone has a chance to say what they think.
+We are now full up with nine members as we meet in people's homes; also with this number everyone has a chance to say what they think.
 If anyone wants to start another book club, that is always an option, and I would be happy to help you.

 We meet from 2 to 4 pm on the 4th Thursday of each month at different members' homes and take turns in selecting three titles for the group to choose from.
 We choose books a month early so that if you have more time in one month you can read that and the following month's book if you want to.

 If you click on the 'Reading List' link, you can see what we've read since the group started in 2014, and the choices for the next couple of months.
 You can choose whatever format suits you - download it, order a copy from your local library or buy/borrow a paperback.
-Abebooks and Amazon have been used by members to buy books reasonably cheaply.
+Abebooks, Amazon and charity shops have been used by members to buy books reasonably cheaply; it is worth shopping around.

 The aim of our book club is to enjoy discussing the month's book, have fun, and sometimes learn more about real events too.
 We also get to know each other better, through discussing the views in the books and where we stand on different issues, and chatting over tea or coffee.
 For anyone like me who had become lazy about reading, having a target date to finish a book has been great!

-At the monthly U3A General Meetings at Frank Hutchings Hall in Thatcham, we host a free "Paperback Book Swap" table.
+At the U3A General Meetings on the second Friday of each month at Frank Hutchings Hall in Thatcham, we host a free "Paperback Book Swap" table.
 You can find something new to read, or donate something that you've enjoyed from your own collection (or even something that you didn't!).
-Often we have plenty of books, and you can take one without bringing a swap; you're welcome to browse.
+Often we have plenty of books, and you can take one without bringing a swap; you're very welcome to browse.

 If you want to know more, please use the icon on the right to send an email to the Group Convenor.